Eco REU

 Supported by the National Science Foundation

-Application goes live January 2, 2024; Deadline: February 15, 2024 or until all positions are filled
+Deadline: January 15, 2025 or until all positions are filled

 Application materials needed: We use the REU common application.
 It allows you to apply for multiple REU programs and, thus, requires a short general personal statement (essay) that can be used to evaluate you by multiple programs.
 We require you to provide an additional short (5000 characters or less) EcoREU personal statement that specifically addresses why you want to participate in EcoREU.
 There will also be a space to submit an unofficial college transcript, a resume, and two references; you will provide their email contacts.
 The system will contact your references directly.